-Skrill also offer potential financial rewards for recommending friends.
+Skrill also offers potential financial rewards for recommending friends.

 Can one Withdrawal to M-pesa from Skrill?

 Yeah!
-As from 2016 they started offering M-pesa services.
-Once can withdrawal upto $700 under mobile money.
-They were th first company grobally to accept Mpesa transactions.
+As of 2016, they started offering M-pesa services.
+Once can withdraw up to $700 under mobile money.
+They were the first company globally to accept Mpesa transactions.

 What countries can use Skrill?

-The only GEO specific restrictions with Skrill are in the United States or related to US dollars: You cannot deposit in US dollars; these are automatically converted to Euros and the 3.99% conversion rate is applied.
-You cannot withdraw US dollars to your bank account.
+The only GEO-specific restrictions with Skrill are in the United States or related to US dollars: You cannot deposit in US dollars; these are automatically converted to Euros and the 3.99% conversion rate is applied.
+You cannot withdraw US dollars from your bank account.
 Skrill Money Transfer transactions cannot be funded with US-issued debit or credit cards

 Brokers that accept Skrill

-To open account with Skrill, please visit https://www.skrill.com.
+To open an account with Skrill, please visit https://www.skrill.com.

 Vincent Nyagaka is a Professional Trader, Investor, and Author who is considered ‘The Authority” on Price Action Trading.
 His blog is read by over 300,000 every month and he has taught over 5,000 students from all over the world since 2016.
 Check out Vincent’s Professional Trading Course here.